Date of Degree

 Copyright 2013 Kimberly Ann Hoppe

 Hoppe, Kimberly Ann.
 "Bioaerosol exposure assessment and the Limulus amoebocyte lysate assay."
-PhD diss., University of Iowa, 2013.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2013.